Cray-HPE/docs-csm/upgrade/Upgrade_Management_Nodes_and_CSM_Services.md

 - For systems with only three worker nodes (typically Testing and Development Systems (TDS)), prior to proceeding with this upgrade, CPU limits **MUST** be lowered on several services in order for this upgrade to succeed.
-This step is executed automatically as part of [Stage 0.3](Stage_0_Prerequisites.md#stage-0---prerequisites-and-preflight-checks) of the upgrade.
+This step is executed automatically in the CSM upgrade prerequisites hook executed by IUF before `pre-install-check`.
+  See [description of CSM upgrade hooks](../operations/iuf/workflows/upgrade_csm_iuf_additional_products_with_iuf.md#description-of-csm-upgrade-hooks) for more details on this CSM upgrade hook.
   See [TDS Lower CPU Requests](../operations/kubernetes/TDS_Lower_CPU_Requests.md) for more information.

 - Independently, for three-worker systems the `customizations.yaml` file is edited automatically during the upgrade, prior to deploying new CSM services.
 These